RossWebb/Car-Part-BG-Removal/README.md

 ## Notes

+- Drag and drop accepts a mix of individual image files and folders in a single drop — folders are expanded automatically
 - Output files are saved as `originalname_nobg.png` alongside the source images, or in a chosen output folder
 - The app window may take several seconds to appear on first launch — PyInstaller is unpacking the bundled runtime
 - If the app fails to start, check `error.log` in the `PartOutCutter` folder for a full traceback